balloch/CBGM/README.md

 # Concept Bottleneck Generative Models

-This is the official open source repository for [Concept Bottleneck Generative Models](https://openreview.net/pdf?id=L9U5MJJleF)
+An asynchronous fork of the original code for  [Concept Bottleneck Generative Models](https://openreview.net/pdf?id=L9U5MJJleF)

+If you use any of the code or work in this repo or the associated paper please attribute to the original authors